Jordan1o97/MAAC_3607_Final/README.md

 # MAAC_3607_Final

+# Uploading Blend Files

-# Upload your blend files to the buffer folder and @Brennan in the discord
+Upload your blend files to the buffer folder and @Brennan in the discord

 He will add large file support to them and put them in the right place at the same time.